Make a Resolution

 - A resolution will be considered approved when it receives a majority of the votes cast.

-- The Resolutions Committee will inform the general membership by publishing all resolutions adopted at each year’s AGM on the website and in the BCLA Browser in a timely manner, and will provide a report at the following year’s AGM of actions taken on each resolution adopted in the previous year.
+- The Resolutions Committee will inform the general membership by publishing all resolutions adopted at each year’s AGM on the website in a timely manner.